Khirkee Mosque

 The Khirkee mosque was built by Khan-i-jahan Junan Shah the prime minister of Feroze Shah Tughlaq in 1380.
 The mosque gets its name from its exquisite windows or khirkees.

-Gordon Risley Hearn in his The Seven Cities of Delhi (1906) after describing the mosque as 'a very fine one' says: The inner courtyards, which attracted the attention of Hearn, are indeed very fascinating for an architecture and history student.
+The inner courtyards, which attracted the attention of Hearn, are indeed very fascinating for an architecture and history student.
 Two covered passages go across it and intersect each other, bang in the middle, at right angles and so the courtyard is divided into four squares.
 The roof is supported by massive monolithic columns, which were typical of this period.
-The gateways and prayer niche are flanked by sloping towers. |
+The gateways and prayer niche are flanked by sloping towers.